 Pavers can be made of brick or concrete, and they come in many textures and colors.
 Sizes and shapes of this brick stone are customizable, which makes them easy to replace if needed.
 Outside of landscaping, you will often see pavers being used in creating brick walls.

 The diverse range of paving stone options allows you to use them for hundreds of garden projects.
 This includes driveways, pathways, patios, or decking around a pool or pond.

 Since pavers are manufactured, they’re much easier to install compared to the natural equivalent, flagstone.
 It takes an artistic eye to match up flagstone, but pavers can be made to fit together perfectly.

-If you’re using pebbles as a weed suppressor, make sure you spread them thickly or put landscape fabric underneath.
+If you’re using beach pebbles as a weed suppressor, make sure you spread them thickly or put landscape fabric underneath.
 If they’re applied thinly, weeds will still grow through.